See below for some of the most popular FAQs related to counselling at Liberty.

 The more you put into it, the quicker you feel the benefits of therapy.
 To take full advantage of your therapy experience, you can adopt a positive attitude towards the whole process.
 Coming regularly to sessions as well as completing therapy assignments can significantly contribute to its success.

-How much does a face-to-face 60-minute therapy session cost?
+How much does a 60-minute therapy session cost?